3dreamengine/3DreamEngine/docu/shaders.md

 		vec2 distortion = vec2(0.0);
 		vec3 color = vec3(0.0);

-		//and use light for the light input vec3 light = vec3(0.0);
+		//and use light for the summed light input vec3 light = vec3(0.0);
 	]]
 end

-function sh:buildVertex(dream, mat)
+function sh:buildVertex(material)
 	return [[
 		// you have access to
 		mat4 transformProj;   // projective transformation
 		mat4 transform;       // model transformation
 		vec3 viewPos;         // camera position

-		// this is the default transformation
-		vertexPos = (transform * vec4(vertexPos, 1.0)).xyz;
+		// this is the default transformation, feel free to extend or overwrite vertexPos = (transform * vec4(vertexPos, 1.0)).xyz;

 		// optional you can transform the normal transform